 Quotas limit the number of people entering each trailhead on a given day.
 To insure you've got a space, you can reserve a permit in advance from the National Park Service for trips between mid-May and September.
 Reservations can be made between March 1st and 3 weeks before the start of your intended trip.
 All reservation requests must be faxed or mailed in (see sidebar for additional info).

 MAXIMUM GROUP SIZE

-The maximum group size is 15 people per party on all trailheads except for Redwood Canyon where the maximum size is 10.
+The maximum group size is 15 people per party on all trails except for Redwood Canyon where the maximum size is 10.
+Select areas have a limit of 8 people per party for off-trail travel.
 Maximum number of stock allowed per party is 20.
 Some areas have lower limits for stock.
 If you plan to bring stock, be sure to check Sequoia and Kings Canyon’s stock use regulations.

 KINGS CANYON NATIONAL PARK

 Wood fires are permitted in Kings Canyon National Park below 10,000 feet elevation except in Granite Basin and Redwood Canyon.

 Fires are permitted in the Kaweah River Drainage of Sequoia National Park below 9000 feet elevation except at Hamilton Lakes, Pinto Lake, and Mineral King Valley.

 SEQUOIA NATIONAL PARK - KERN RIVER DRAINAGE

 Fires are permitted in the Kern River Drainage of Sequoia National Park below 10,400 ft (3,170m) elevation with the following exceptions: